 Question: How will we communicate in the transaction?

 I work at my clients comfort level.
 Some clients prefer text messages, phone calls or in-person meetings at their home or in my office.
 Other clients like to have items spelled out in emails.
 I have my cell phone on me generally all the time.
-In addition, I have access to a program for virtual meetings.
+In addition, I have also used zoom and google meet.

 Question: What happens after an offer in accepted on our house?